Bewond/flutternav/README.md

 ## Documentation

-Use `NavRouterApp` instead of `MaterialApp` or `CupertinoApp`, you can pass all the parameters you would normally use plus some new ones like `routes` to define the app routes through the use of `NavElement` objects.
+Flutternav use `NavRouterApp` instead of `MaterialApp` or `CupertinoApp`, you can pass all the parameters you would normally use plus some new ones like `routes` to define the app routes through the use of `NavElement` objects.

 ```dart
 class MyApp extends StatelessWidget {